Skip to content

 from fastapi.responses import HTMLResponse

-from probo import (
+from probo import form, label, input_, button

 api = FastAPI()